sigmaSd/Rhook/README.md

 - Some varaibles to make coding easier: `transmute` `ManuallyDrop` `CString` and a static mut `COUNTER`
 - You can find the input/output of a function by looking it up here [libc](https://docs.rs/libc)
 - Add `.map_err(|e|println("{}",e))` after `set_hooks` in order to prettify the dynamic library compiling error while debugging
+- If you take ownership of an input value inside of the closure, be sure to use ManuallyDrop so you don't free it

 ### Example